olgalupuleac/GraphAlgorithmRenderer/README.md

 ![1557680243829](readme-images/1557680243829.png)

 Finally, to avoid duplication of edges, we will specify the validation expression.
+Any expression in our setting is a valid C++ expression with placeholders for indices, such as `__a__` and `__x__`.
+However, the C++ Standard Library functions such as `std::find` are not allowed.
+You can implement your own function which calls `std::find`, but it will significantly increase execution time.
+Methods of `std` classes are also not allowed (that means storing graph as an array of unordered_sets would not work).

 ![1558037359964](readme-images/1558037359964.png)